Skip to main content

 Please refer to CM Asthma Device Quick Guide for list of inhalant therapies and proper technique.
 This guide includes a list of common asthma devices, technique for use, and reasoning for spacer use with inhalers.

-A tool frequently used in asthma education is the asthma action plan to provide written guidance for parents and guardians on how to treat patient when well (green zone), when about to enter an exacerbation or during an exacerbation (yellow zone), or when an exacerbation requires urgent management (red zone).
+Asthma action plans are a tool frequently used in asthma education to provide written guidance for patients and caregivers on how to treat asthma when well (green zone), exposed to a trigger or ill (yellow zone), or when an exacerbation requires emergency management (red zone).

 Asthma Action Plan

-Asthma educators can assist with asthma education on asthma physiology, inhaler education, and asthma action plan education via our in-person asthma classes and online video asthma classes.
+Asthma educators can assist with asthma education on physiology, inhaler education, and asthma action plan education via our in-person asthma classes and online asthma classes.
+Educational materials, online videos, and in-person asthma class registration can be found at Asthma Education.
+In addition, most of our respiratory therapists can provide asthma education as well as inhaler education in the inpatient and outpatient setting.

 Known environmental triggers:

 Environmental tobacco smoke and vaping/e-cigarette smoke is a known asthma trigger.
-Please talk to patient and families regarding tobacco smoke and vaping as a trigger for asthma.
+Please talk to patients and families regarding tobacco smoke and vaping use.

 • Enhanced inflammatory response to allergens2